Diagnosing the cause of breathlessness

 - a spirometry test

-Getting a diagnosis for daily long-term breathlessness can take some time.
+Getting a diagnosis for the cause of long-term breathlessness can take some time.
 Your health care professional must consider all possible causes.
 You may need to take repeated tests and try various treatments before the cause is identified.